-HS-LS2-5.
+B.LS2.5.
 Develop a model to illustrate the role of photosynthesis and cellular respiration in the cycling of carbon among the biosphere, atmosphere, hydrosphere, and geosphere.

-Examples of models could include simulations and mathematical models (e.g., chemical equations that demonstrate the relationship between photosynthesis and cellular respiration).
+Examples of models could include simulations and mathematical models.
+The emphasis is on the movement of carbon.